goutamsaums/mlsi-summer-internship-2026/Day3_supervised_learning/notes.md

 * (X) = input features
 * (y) = target/output

-The model learns patterns from labeled data and then predicts outputs for unseen examples.
+The model learns patterns from labeled data and predicts outputs for unseen examples.

 ---